 Springtime is finally upon us, and you know what that means?
 It’s finally time to ditch the thermals and get back out into the world.
 Need some inspo to kickstart the month?
 Here’s our guide to the very best things to do in Manchester this March.

-Lass Fest is returning to GRUB from March 8-12 with a full week of events to celebrate International Women’s Day.
+Lass Fest is returning to GRUB from March 7-10 with a full week of events to celebrate International Women’s Day.
 The festival will celebrate amazing women in Manchester and beyond, with an overarching theme of supporting and promoting feminist founders and female-owned businesses.
-Guests can expect food, drinks, music, art, shopping, comedy, spoken word, film and more.
-As well as the amazing line-up of Lass Fest events, punters will be able to grab grub from local female-owned street food businesses including Bee Kind Bakery, Desert Island Dumplings, Hoi Polloi Street Kitchen, Nina’s Taco Truck, Seitan’s Kebab and Tiny Beast Bakes.
+Guests can expect food, drinks, music, art, shopping, comedy, cabaret, games, film and more.
+As well as the amazing line-up of Lass Fest events taking over Fairfield Social Club, Cultplex and GRUB itself.
+All week long you’ll also be able to grab grub from local female-owned street food businesses including No Meat No Cry, Desert Island Dumplings, Rio Mex, Tiny Beast Bakes and Munchie Mummy’s.

 Sure, there are plenty of walking tours that you could go on that would take you around all of the historic parts of the city; showing you all the best tourist spots, most haunted spots or prime street art spots.
 But there’s only one way to truly get to know Manchester: by touring all of the cheesiest spots, of course.
 On this tempting trip around town you’ll not only get to fill your stomach with dairy delights, but there’ll be a cheese whizz quiz and an unmissable insight into the cheese-making process.

 3. Head to the Imperial War Museum North’s first exhibition on the Troubles